 As HelpWear progressed, people started to take notice.
 André Bertram, HelpWear's co-founder and CEO, was awarded the Thiel Fellowship in 2018.
 Founded by technology entrepreneur and investor Peter Thiel in 2011, the Thiel Fellowship is a two-year program for young people who want to build new things.
 Thiel Fellows skip or stop out of college to receive a $100,000 grant and support from the Thiel Foundation’s network of founders, investors, and scientists.
 André was selected from thousands of applicants as one of 20 fellows in his batch, one of only 3 Canadians.

-HelpWear has just wrapped up a round of pre-launch feedback sessions and is currently running clinical trials.
-HelpWear is also in process of gaining regulatory approval in the U.S. in Q4 2019 and Health Canada soon afterwards.
-Once on the market in North America, we will work to expand internationally (including Asia with the help of Saltagen Ventures).
-Our goal is to ensure the HeartWatch is available across the globe by Q4 of 2020.
+HelpWear has just attained a Class II Medical Device License from Health Canada for the HeartWatch. wrapped up a round of pre-launch feedback sessions and is currently running clinical trials.
+We’re now in the process of gaining regulatory approval in the U.S. by Q1 2024.
+Once on the market in North America, we will work to expand internationally (including Asia and the UAE with the support of our partners).
+Our goal is to ensure the HeartWatch is available across the globe by Q4 of 2024.